 During November 2023, a Youtube video was created for Revive Sedgefield by local producers, Lekka Lokal Tv.
-Extras (their supporters) were called for, to be in an early morning, final part of the shoot (soon to be available).
+Extras (their supporters) were called for, to be in an early morning, final part of the shoot.
 The Team is putting themselves out there - they are determined to be an ongoing "good news story".
 Their resounding cry,

 Together we CAN make a difference!